elugens/hello-javascript/docs/browser-related-questions/browser-document/node-properties-type-tag-contents.md

 ---

-### What is the main thing you should be aware of when using “innerHTML+=” syntax?
+### What is the main thing you should know when using “innerHTML+=” syntax?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> When using the “innerHTML+=” we should know the property does is not an addition, but a full overwrite.</div><br />
+  <div><strong>Interview Response:</strong> When using the “innerHTML+=” we should know the property is not an addition but a full overwrite.</div><br />
-  <div><strong>Note:</strong> It should be noted that we can append HTML to an element by using elem.innerHTML+="more html".
+  <div><strong>Note:</strong> We can append HTML to an element by using elem.innerHTML+="more HTML".
 But we should be careful about doing it.
   </div>
   </div>
 </details>

 ---

-### Explain, what the outerHTML property does in JavaScript.\*\*
+### Explain what the outerHTML property does in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The outerHTML property contains the full HTML of the element.
-That is like innerHTML plus the element itself.
-Beware: unlike innerHTML, writing to outerHTML does not change the element.
-Instead, it replaces it in the DOM.
-We can write to elem.outerHTML, but should keep in mind that it doesn’t change the element we’re writing to (‘elem’).
-It puts the new HTML in its place instead.
-We can get references to the new elements by querying the DOM.
+  <div><strong>Interview Response:</strong> The element's full HTML gets stored in the outerHTML attribute.
+This structure is equivalent to innerHTML plus the element itself.
+Be aware that, unlike innerHTML, writing to outerHTML does not affect the element.
+Instead, it substitutes it in the DOM.
+We can write to elem.outerHTML, but this does not modify the element we're writing to ('elem').
+Instead, it replaces it with the new HTML.
+By accessing the DOM, we may obtain pointers to the new items.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />